BU-DiSC/LSM-Compaction-Analysis/README.md

 with the desired parameters.
 These include: Number of inserts, updates, deletes, point & range lookups, distribution styles, etc.

 <H1> Quck How-To </H1>
-To run a spimple experiment you can follow this simple guide:
+To run a simple experiment you can follow this guide:

 First, clone the workload generator reposirtory and generate a workload.
 A simple command would be: